Kyoto Protocol took effect in

 Crude oil consumption.

-Average aviation fuel (kerosene) consumption per revenue passenger kilometer
+Average aviation fuel (jet fuel) consumption per revenue passenger kilometer

 (rpk) is 46.06 g.
 The resulting carbon dioxide emission are